-The NAMP is used by a number of shorebird species for breeding and feeding, including pied and sooty oystercatchers, hooded plover, grey plover, common greenshank, and eastern curlew (DENR 2010).
-Some of these species are resident and others migrate to the NAMP from interstate or overseas.
+The coastline and waters around South Australia are used by a number of shorebird species for breeding and feeding, including pied and sooty oystercatchers, hooded plover, grey plover, common greenshank, and eastern curlew (DENR 2010).
+Some of these species are resident and others migrate from interstate or overseas.